 Morocco has claimed authority over Western Sahara since 1975, but the United Nations does not recognize Morocco’s control, calling Western Sahara a “non-self-governing territory.”
+Morocco controls the most populous area along the Atlantic coastline, more than three-quarters of the territory.
 While the United Nations brokered a cease-fire in 1991, a long-promised referendum on the territory’s status has yet to be held.
-Elections are severely restricted, as are civil liberties, particularly as they relate to independence activism or topics that are also sensitive in Morocco.
+The Moroccan-controlled area, which Morocco calls the “Southern Provinces,” is represented in the Moroccan parliament.
+However, civil liberties are severely restricted, particularly as they relate to independence activism.

 POLITICAL RIGHTS: −3 / 40